-- ☐ Earn a minimum cumulative grade point average (GPA) of 2.0 for college-level coursework (courses numbered 1000 and above) completed at Normandale. - □ Earn a minimum of 15 college-level credits at Normandale. - □ Coursework in this degree program satisfies a portion of the Minnesota Transfer Curriculum (MnTC).
-Please see MnTC Degree Audit Report.
+- Earn a minimum cumulative grade point average (GPA) of 2.0 for college-level coursework (courses numbered 1000 and above) completed at Normandale. - □ Earn a minimum cumulative grade point average (GPA) of 3.0 in ART courses. - □ Earn a minimum of 15 college-level credits at Normandale.